Our Advertising Guidelines

 Trust & Authenticity

-Here at Outbrain, one of our key differentiators is that our network is filled with high-quality, reliable content from premium publishers and marketers alike.
-Our overlying goal is to create a great user experience for readers around the world.
+Here at Outbrain, one of our key differentiators is that our platform is filled with high-quality, reliable content from premium publishers and marketers alike.
+Our overlying goal is to create a great discovery experience for consumers online.

 If you encounter any content that violates Outbrain's guidelines, or have any questions, don't hesitate to reach out to our friendly Support team.

-We hope to see your content in our network soon!
+We hope to see your content on our platform soon.

 Acceptable Page Types